 - Policies, procedures, standards and documentation

-- Legal admissability and credibility of digital images
+- Legal admissability of digital records

 - Benchmarks and quality assurance